Archive for category Java

 import twitter4j.TwitterFactory;

-import twitter4j.http.AccessToken;
+import twitter4j.auth.AccessToken;

-import twitter4j.http.RequestToken;
+import twitter4j.auth.RequestToken;

 public class TwitterAccessToken {